 3. You are living paycheck to paycheck

-4. You borrow from friends, family, or worse… take out loans to pay bills
+4. You borrow money from friends, family, or worse… take out a loan to pay your bills

-5. You can only afford to pay the minimum balance on your credit card
+5. You can only afford to make the minimum payments on your debt

-7. You take a loan out to vacation
+7. You borrow money to go on vacation

 8. You cannot afford the essentials

 If you are financing brand new cars, buying the latest iPhone, and new clothes every season but can’t afford things like food and toiletries, then your money is being used inappropriately.
 You need to adjust your standards of living and make a change.

 9. You spend more than 30% of your gross pay on your mortgage

 For people who live in a high cost of living areas, this can be difficult, but the general rule is to spend 30% or less than your gross pay on your mortgage.

 If you’re over the 30% rule, you’re probably living house poor.
 This means you are saving at a lower rate and may also have a hard time meeting other financial obligations.